 Expansion of usage-based and tiered pricing models

 Close to 42% of SaaS businesses now deploy usage-based pricing.
-Approximately 33% of organizations offering wound healing care products have shifted to tiered models to meet insurance coverage standards.
-Nearly 28% of software providers now integrate AI for automated pricing across verticals.
-With omnichannel strategies gaining ground, around 19% of platforms support cross-device pricing strategies, particularly in B2B e-commerce segments.
-The growing use of pricing intelligence tools in wound healing care packaging and device bundling drives further market expansion in healthcare tech.
+Approximately 33% of organizations across software, digital services, and subscription-based industries have shifted toward tiered pricing models to improve customer segmentation and revenue management.
+Nearly 28% of software providers now integrate AI for automated pricing across multiple verticals.
+With omnichannel strategies gaining ground, around 19% of platforms support cross-channel pricing strategies, particularly in B2B e-commerce and retail environments.
+The growing use of pricing intelligence tools for product bundling, discount optimization, competitive benchmarking, and customer-specific pricing is creating additional opportunities for market expansion.

 Surge in demand for real-time pricing optimization

 Over 57% of retailers use pricing software for real-time repricing.
-Around 35% of healthcare companies utilize it for personalized cost simulation, especially in wound healing care reimbursement settings.
-Nearly 26% of enterprise users have shifted from manual to AI-enhanced pricing engines.
-Additionally, 31% of digital-native brands employ algorithmic pricing to dynamically react to competitive movements.
-The rise in direct-to-consumer and digital therapy sales also drives pricing analytics in therapeutic segments like wound healing care, enhancing profitability.
+Around 35% of enterprises utilize these platforms for personalized price modeling, demand forecasting, and margin optimization.
+Nearly 26% of enterprise users have shifted from manual pricing processes to AI-enhanced pricing engines.
+Additionally, 31% of digital-native brands employ algorithmic pricing to dynamically respond to competitor movements, inventory conditions, customer demand, and market fluctuations.
+The rise of direct-to-consumer commerce, subscription services, and digital marketplaces is further increasing demand for advanced pricing analytics and automated revenue management solutions.

 RESTRAINTS